Stageable – Application Guidelines

 Application criteria

-Stageable is for emerging scriptwriters and playwrights.
-For the purpose of the Program, ‘emerging writers’ are defined as writers who have not had works for performance professionally produced or published.
-Playwrights with credits in community theatre are welcome to apply.
+Emerging scriptwriters and playwrights – defined as writers who have not had works for performance professionally or commercially produced or published – are eligible.
+Playwrights with credits in community theatre productions are welcome to apply.

-Applicants should be Australian citizens or currently reside in Australia.
+Applicants should be Australian or New Zealand citizens or currently reside in Australia or New Zealand.

-Applicants under 18 years are eligible but should contact the Centre prior to making their application.
-If applicants are under 18 years and are selected for the Program, they will need permission from a guardian to continue.
+Applicants under 18 years are eligible but should contact QWC prior to applying, and require written permission from a guardian.

-Where there is Indigenous content or participation in the work, applicants should comply with Australia Council for the Arts’ Protocols for using First Nations Intellectual and Cultural Property in the Arts, available via australiacouncil.gov.au/investment-and-development/protocols-and-resources.
+Where there is Indigenous content or participation in the work, applicants should comply with Creative Australia’s Protocols for using First Nations Intellectual and Cultural Property.

 Successful applicants will be publicly announced on QWC’s website and Pen & Pixel email newsletter.
 Applicants will be personally notified of the outcome of their application prior to public announcements.